Balvattie Enclosed Settlement

 Aerial photography (see below) shows crop marks indicating the existence of a former enclosed and possibly defended settlement with several ditches and pits; field walking has found considerable amounts of medieval pottery and slag in the area.
 (On the map of project locations, Balvattie settlement is referred to as Gilchrist settlement, however as it is located on Balvattie Farm near Balvattie Cottage we now prefer the name Balvattie enclosed settlement).

-Current interpretation is that this may represent some kind of medieval defended farmstead.
+Current interpretation is that this may represent a late prehistoric or possibly medieval homestead surrounded by an outer ditch, to the south of Gilchrist church.
 Excavation will remove the topsoil and try and delimit and evaluate any surviving features.
 The site is close to another kettle hole (now full of wet marsh) and there may be a relationship between the site and the presence of standing water.
-The site was excavated in September 2018, see the Photo Gallery and Video Blog Post.

 Above: Gilchrist, oblique aerial view, taken from the NE, centred on the cropmarks of a possible enclosure and a round house (RCAHMS).

-Above: Aerial quadcopter view of the area by Andy Hickie - Summer 2018.
+Above and Below: Aerial quadcopter views of the area by Andy Hickie - Summer 2018.